52 Ancestors,

 Conclusion

 This will be not only the foundations of my research this year, but also for my blog.
-I intend to use the weekly prompts for the 52 Ancestors in 52 Weeks challenge as inspiration for these research goals Anyone reading this who can supply assist with any of these surnames, please contact me.
+I intend to use the weekly prompts for the 52 Ancestors in 52 Weeks challenge as inspiration for these research goals.
+Anyone reading this who can assist with any of these surnames, please contact me.
 I hope I can return the favor some day.

 SOURCES: